SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 Notice that `FortuneServiceCommand` inherits from `HystrixCommand<Fortune>`.
 It is a command that returns results of type `Fortune`.
 Further notice that the constructor has `IHystrixCommandOptions` as a first argument.
 You can add additional constructor arguments.

-### Use Commands
+### Using Commands in Applications

 If you have used the `AddHystrixCommand()` extension methods described earlier, you can get an instance of the command in your controller or view by adding the command as an argument in the constructor.

 The following example controller uses a Hystrix command called `FortuneServiceCommand`, which was added to the container by using `AddHystrixCommand<FortuneServiceCommand>("FortuneService", Configuration)`.

-The controller uses the `RandomFortuneAsync()` method on the injected command to retrieve a fortune, as shown in the following example:
+The controller uses the `GetFortuneAsync()` method on the injected command to retrieve a fortune, as shown in the following example:

 ```csharp
 public class HomeController : Controller